microsoft/fluentui/packages/react-components/react-skeleton/SPEC.md

 ### Slots

-- `root` - The root slot of the `Skeleton` is the container that will contain the slots that make up a `Skeleton` and any data that the `Skeleton` will load.
+- `root` - The root slot of the `Skeleton` is the container that will contain the items that make up a `Skeleton` in representation of the data that is loading.
 The default html element is a `svg`.

 ### Props